bcavagnolo/metacrap/README.md

 Team
 ====

-Bharathkumar Gunasekaran: Hacker & Designer - Set up the Interface & Interaction with Google Maps API.
+Bharathkumar Gunasekaran - Hacker & Designer - Set up the Interface &
+Interaction with Google Maps API.
 Was also resposible for enabling all the interactions with the user.

-Brian Cavagnolo: Hacker & Designer - Designed, implemented and optimized the "point store," which is the storage solution for the project.
+Brian Cavagnolo - Hacker & Designer - Designed, implemented and optimized the "point store," which is the storage solution for the project.
 Integrated the Fuzzy search algorithm.